Q. How can I figure out the adapter length required?

 is the net distance the custom adapter will add to the

-If you are designing a SLR or DSLR lens adapter for an astronomical camera, please consult
+(If you are designing a SLR or DSLR lens adapter for an astronomical camera, please check

 If you need an adapter consuming the minimum possible amount of back focus, just enter

 adapter that will connect the devices selected.
 The actual, calculated, length will be displayed

 in the length field after the Build button is clicked.
 The length is displayed in inch or mm

 according to the unit selected.
 The calculated value may or may not actually be zero; the minimum

 length is constrained by the specific mechanical features required for this particular adapter.

 Always check the 2D drawing displayed on the Build page for a visual confirmation of how the

 When designing a custom adapter for a photographic lens